go-aah/docs/views.md

 ### User-Defined Inputs

-Understood the framework default behavior, now how I can use it my way?
+Ok, I understood the framework default behavior, now how I can use it my way?
 Of-course you can via [Reply Builder](reply.html#response-content).

   * `Reply().HTML(data)` - `master.html` layout and framework resolves view template file.
   * `Reply().HTMLl(layout, data)` - layout is user input and framework resolve only view template file.